Bergvca/string_grouper/tutorials/tutorial_1.md

 ### Reduce data to unique rows having duplicate IDs

-Finally we reduce the data to a pandas series ready for exporting with one row for each record that has any duplicates.
+Finally we reduce the data to a pandas Series ready for exporting with one row for each record that has any duplicates.

 ```python
 company_dupes = pd.DataFrame(dupes.left_side_id.unique()).squeeze().rename('company_id')